NewToolAI/docapi/README.md

 ## Changelog

-- [2024-12-16]: Implemented a progress bar for document generation updates.
-Added support for static route scanning in Flask projects, independent of the project environment.
-However, this approach may include unused routes in the documentation.
+- [2024-12-16]: Display a progress bar when generating or updating documentation; The Flask project supports static route scanning independent of the project environment.
+However, the drawback is that unused APIs might also be included in the generated documentation.
 - [2024-12-05]: Fully supported Django versions 3, 4, and 5, with comprehensive testing completed.
 - [2024-12-02]: Passed Windows system testing (requires PowerShell or Windows Terminal).
 Optimized model name management to avoid conflicts with environment variables.
 - [2024-11-26]: Added support for loading environment variables from `.env` files and multilingual documentation.